 Option 2: By train

-Take the train from London Euston to Oxenholme Lake District and change trains for Windermere.
+Take the train from London Euston to Oxenholme and change trains for Windermere.

-Good to know – Public bus services are pretty good in the Lake District so it is possible to get around independently without a car.
+Good to know – Public bus services are pretty good so it is possible to get around independently without a car.

 Option 3: By bus

-It is possible to take a coach from Victoria Coach Station to the Lake District.
+It is possible to take a coach from Victoria Coach Station.
 The journey takes nearly 12 hours though so is not the best option if you have limited time.

-This is the cheapest way to travel to the Lake District from London so if you are on a budget this may appeal.
+This is the cheapest way to travel to the LD from London so if you are on a budget this may appeal.
 Click here for coach times and prices from National Express.

 Best tours to the Lake District from London, Liverpool, Manchester, Chester & Edinburgh (& multi-day options)

-If you prefer to take a tour (one, two, three or even four days in the Lake District!) there are tours available from some cities in the UK.
+If you prefer to take a tour (one, two, three or even four days in the Lake District!) there are tours available from some cities in the UK to the National Park.